Live Stream Mass

 YouTube Event: Click Here

-As part of Phase I of reopening our church, the Diocese of Baton Rouge will only allow churches to be at 25% capacity for Masses.
-For the next few weeks, only 150 people will be allowed to attend each Mass at St. Alphonsus.
-Please read our full protocols for information on attending Mass, our revised schedule, limited office hours, etc. We will continue to live stream Mass on Sunday and Tuesday during Phase I.
+As part of Phase III of reopening our church, churches within the Diocese of Baton Rouge are only allowed to be at 75% capacity for Masses.
+At this time, no more than 450 people will be allowed to attend each Mass at St. Alphonsus.
+We will continue to live stream Mass on Sundays at 10 AM until further notice.
+Masks are required at all times for anyone over age 2 who enters the church and administration building.

 Powered by Restream.io